-Timeline:
+TIMELINE

-14 May 2015: An initial draft of the Work Plan was tabled and discussed at the 13 th ARF ISM on CTTC in Nanning, China.
-10 June 2015: An updated draft Work Plan was tabled at the ARF Senior Officials Meeting (SOM) in Kuching, Malaysia.
-6 August 2015: The Work Plan was adopted by the Ministers at the 22 nd ARF in Kuala Lumpur, Malaysia.
+21-22 March 2019 : An initial draft of the Work Plan was tabled and discussed at the 16th ARF ISM on CTTC in Bali, Indonesia.

-Priority Areas
+[31 May 2019] : An updated draft Work Plan was tabled at the ARF Senior in , Thailand.

+Officials Meeting (SOM) in Bangkok, Thailand.

+[.....August, 2019] : The Work Plan was adopted by the Ministers at the 26th ARF

+PRIORITY AREAS

 CTTC Priority Areas should seek to strike a balance between Counter Terrorism (CT) and Transnational Crime (TC) threats.
 ARF participants may want to begin such cooperation in only a few Priority Areas.
-ARF can build success off these and then venture into new CTTC-related Priority Areas in future inter-sessional years.
+ARF can build success off these and then venture into new CTTC-related Priority Areas in future intersessional years.
 Other work in the CTTC field may be done by ARF outside of these Priority Areas.
 However, comprehensive cooperation in a new area should be reflected in an updated Work Plan.

 A Priority Area is an area of increased focus toward some of ARF's CTTC-related efforts.
-Under the ARF Work Plan on CTTC 2015-2017, the ARF will continue to focus on the four priority areas underlined in the ARF Work Plan on CTTC 2014-2015 and one new priority area, namely:
+Under the ARF Work Plan on CTTC 2019 - 2021, the ARF will continue to focus on four priority areas, namely:

-- (i) illicit drugs;

-- (ii) chemical, biological, radiological and nuclear (CBRN);
+- illicit drugs; - chemical, biological, radiological and nuclear (CBRN) matters; - preventing and countering violent extremism; and - trafficking in persons;

-- (iii) security of and in the use of Information and Communication Technologies (ICTs);

-- (iv) counter radicalization; and

-- (v) trafficking in persons.

 Proposal for new priority areas and expansion of priority area will be reflected in the Work Plan when at least one ASEAN and one non-ASEAN ARF participants have agreed to co-lead the priority areas before the Work Plan is submitted for the Ministers' endorsement.

 It should be noted that in the 2009-2010 Work Plan, the scope of the earlier priority area in bio-terrorism and bio-security was expanded to cover CBRN matters, and the counter-radicalization priority area was introduced under this Work Plan.
 Two other new priority areas were proposed, namely (i) terrorist financing; and (ii) trafficking in persons.
 The ARF SOM in Yangon, Myanmar, on 9 June 2014, welcomed the offers from Indonesia and the European Union to co-lead the priority area "trafficking in persons".
 Since the lead countries for trafficking in persons have been identified and as agreed by the 13th ISM on CTTC, this new priority area is added to the Work Plan.